145

 When we use them, we use them to deliver better texture, better body, a more creamy, luxurious finish.
 And more stability!

-As home-made ice cream enthusiasts we're already hampered by shitty machines that take ages to freeze our mixtures and inflexible freezers that are never at the right temperature.
+As home-made ice cream enthusiasts, we're already hampered by crappy machines that take ages to freeze our mixtures, and inflexible freezers that are never at the right temperature.

 Stabilizers can help us overcome these disadvantages to make ice creams that rival the professionals.
 I urge you to at least experiment!